My husband

 goals together, talked about his anxiety with having a family and he agreed

 with me that he would like to have a child.
-[We were married a couple months
+[We were married a couple

-for a while.
-I asked her if we could also continue the couples counseling
+counseling for a while.
+I asked her if we could also continue the couples

-mainly through cleaning and making sure everything is in its
+towards OCD, mainly through cleaning and making sure everything is in its

 place.